iusztinpaul/energy-forecasting/README.md

 `Learn MLE & MLOps for free by designing, building, deploying and monitoring an end-to-end ML batch system | source code + 2.5 hours of reading & video materials on Medium`

-This repository contains a **7-lesson FREE course** that will walk you step-by-step through how to **design, implement, deploy, and monitor an ML batch system** using **MLOps good practices**.
+This repository contains a **7-lesson FREE course** that will walk you step-by-step through how to **design, implement, train, deploy, and monitor an ML batch system** using **MLOps good practices**.
 During the course, you will build a production-ready model forecasting energy consumption levels for the next 24 hours across multiple consumer types from Denmark.

 More concretely, you will learn how to build, train, serve, and monitor an ML model using a batch architecture.
 Also, you will learn how to integrate an experiment tracker, a model registry, a feature store, Docker, Airflow, GitHub Actions and more!